aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 }
 ```

-There're also several ways to implement trimming, but all of them are invariably slower than using two simple substitutions when working with long string.
+There're also several ways to implement trimming, but all of them are invariably slower than using two simple substitutions when working with a long string.

 ```js
 String.prototype.trim = function() {